-The Island Gateway project incorporates upgrades within the main arrival and departure point of Rottnest Island including the Main Jetty, and more specifically refurbishment of the Museum.
+The Island Gateway project incorporates upgrades within the main arrival and departure point of Rottnest Island including the Settlement Mall, Wadjemup Museum and surrounds.

 The Rottnest Island Management Plan (RIMP) 2020-24 identifies the enhancement of the overall visitor experience as a key initiative.
 The project will encompass enhanced pedestrian access and traffic management, upgrades to signage within the visitor arrival area, and upgrades to the Settlement Mall, playground and surrounding public realm.